 The Future of Industrial Robots

-The future of industrial robots looks promising, with advancements in technology continuing to enhance their capabilities and applications.
+The future of industrial robots looks promising, with advancements in technology continuing to enhance their capabilities and applications, as highlighted in the IFR study World Robotics.
 Here are some key trends shaping the future of industrial robots:

 1. Artificial Intelligence and Machine Learning